A Step-By-Step Guide To Revealing Your Niche Ranking Factors

 For instance, that's what kind of websites users see for a search query "SEO services":

-Another factor that can be revealed straight from the SERP is the presence of an exact matching keyword in the on-page elements: title, meta description, and URL-address.
+Another factor that can be revealed straight from the SERP is the presence of an exact matching keyword in the on-page SEO elements: title, meta description, and URL-address.

 Doing this might be problematic for an extensive keyword set, yet it's still worth a shot on a small set of your most relevant keywords.